NEW

 Does the page cover multiple distinct topics, or just repeat the same idea?

-Clustering on paragraph vectors to count distinct topic clusters, normalised to expected count for site type.
+KMeans clustering on paragraph TF-IDF vectors.
+Counts distinct topic clusters, normalised to expected count.

 avg_sentence_lengthSemantic Quality